marciof/Eon/specification/specification.md

 (< x y ...): Boolean
 ```

-Compares two or more numbers and returns true if each one is less than the next, or false otherwise.
+A function that compares two or more numbers and returns true if each one is less than the next, or false otherwise.

 If less than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.